brydling/supervisor/README.md

 # supervisor
 ## About
 This is a tool for starting and stopping processes on multiple computers from a single GUI.
+It was developed for a flight simulator consisting of several processes executing on several Windows computers.

 This repository is for the GUI application written in Visual C# and includes project files for Visual Studio Express.
 The server, running in one instance on every computer where processes shall be started and stopped, is in a different project called [local_supervisor](http://github.com/brydling/local_supervisor).
 ## Usage
 The example configuration files included (hosts.ini and processes.ini) shall be put in the same directory as the supervisor .exe-file and are configured to work with the example configuration file for local_supervisor.
 Start the two programs on the same computer and test.
 I think the configuration files are pretty self-explanatory.